hakavlad/nohang/README.md

 9. Misc settings
 10. Verbosity, debug, logging

 Just read the description of the parameters and edit the values.
 Please restart nohang to apply the changes.
-Default path to the config after installing is `/etc/nohang/nohang.conf`.

 ## How to test nohang